Xiong1028/microwave_system/README.md

   $mysql>source "your db.sql location"
   ```

-- There is a "Simple guidance of Git" file in wiki of this repository.
-If you have any issue on git, it may help you.
+- [Simple guidance of Git](https://gitlab.com/xiong1028/lamp2project_group2/wikis/Simple-Guidance-for-Git) in wiki of this repository may help you, if you have any issue on Git